-The northern elevation of Plot 1 would encroach onto the root protection area of the Horse Chestnut tree which is a good specimen and should be retained.
-The proposed water main diversion would run through the rooting environment of this tree and whilst the plan states that the new diverted main will span over the roots of the tree it is not clear how this would be achieved.
+The northern elevation of Plot 1 has been amended to that it would not encroach onto the root protection area of the Horse Chestnut tree which is not protected by a Tree Preservation Order.
+The proposed water main diversion has been changed to avoid the rooting environment of this tree and this is acceptable.

 The bin storage area at the entrance to Oakfield from Skipton Old Road has been increased in size.
 This area consists on a random wall that retains the level of the proposed development site.
 Close by are two mature Ash trees which are subject to a Tree Preservation Order.
 In order to facilitate the construction of the enlarged bin storage area excavations and the severing of roots will need to take place.
-This is likely to have an adverse impact on these important protected trees.
+The applicant has now applied to remove these trees and it is likely that consent will be granted for this and therefore this element is now acceptable